What is Stress

 Click here for How stress is created?

 Interchangeably used with the word anxiety, stress relates mutually to our social and psychological environment.
-Major situations like divorce, marriage, retirement, accidents, death in the family, pre-natal conditions, a job loss and other emotional upheavals as well as minor hassles like waiting in line for hours, getting struck in a traffic jam, misplacing or losing something, disputes, even daily household chores and competitive examinations in fact any unsettling human experience can sometimes become stressful and play havoc with a person’s health.
+Major situations like divorce, marriage, retirement, accidents, death in the family, prenatal conditions, a job loss, and other emotional upheavals as well as minor hassles like waiting in line for hours, getting stuck in a traffic jam, misplacing or losing something, disputes, even daily household chores, and competitive examinations, in fact, any unsettling human experience can sometimes become stressful and play havoc with a person’s health.

 Stress alarm – Identify your Stress triggers

 What are the warning signals?
 Are you moving towards a stress burnout?
 If you have been experiencing the symptoms listed below, over extended periods of time, it’s time you acted – now!